 For chronic HBV infection, the World Health Organization (WHO) recommend treating the individual with an antiviral medication.

-This is not a cure, but it can stop the virus from replicating and prevent the progression to advanced liver disease.
+This is not a cure, but it can stop the virus from replicating and prevent its progression into advanced liver disease.

 A person with chronic HBV infection can develop cirrhosis or liver cancer quickly and without warning.
 In low-income settings, liver cancer can be fatal within months of diagnosis.